harbaum/MiSTeryNano/SPI.md

 In MiSTeryNano the workload is distributed between the FPGA and the BL616 MCU.
-The FPGA implements the hardware of the original device (in this case the Atari ST) and the BLC616 MCU mainly deals with modern peripherals like USB keyboards and mice and SD cards with their file systems (FAT, exFAT).
+The FPGA implements the hardware of the original device (in this case the Atari ST) and the BL616 MCU mainly deals with modern peripherals like USB keyboards, mice and SD cards with their file systems (FAT, exFAT).

 This setup requires that the FPGA and the MCU communicate permanently